-In the future, the District must ensure it complies with statute and ADE guidelines to properly report FTE and student enrollments.
+In the future, the District must ensure it complies with statute and ADE guidelines to properly report student enrollments, calculate and report FTE, and preschool students.

-The District was overfunded by \$43,300.62
+The District was overfunded by \$10,227.73

-Auditors determined that the District did not receive the correct amount of Basic State Aid due to the inaccurate student data reported to ADE for FY 2018, FY 2019, and FY 2020.
-The student data incorrectly reported by the District resulted in its ADM being overstated by 7.738.
-As a result, the District was overfunded by \$43,300.62 in Basic State Aid for the three fiscal years audited which ADE must recoup from the District pursuant to A.R.S. § 15-915.
+Auditors determined that the District did not receive the correct amount of Basic State Aid due to the inaccurate student data reported to ADE for FY2018, FY2019 and FY2020.
+The student data incorrectly reported by the District resulted in its ADM being overstated by 1.7053.
+As a result, the District was overfunded by \$10,227.73 in Basic State Aid for the three fiscal years audited which ADE must recoup from the District pursuant to A.R.S. § 15-915.
+Table 3 (see page 8) lists ADM and funding adjustments for the District for FY2018, FY2019 and FY2020.